Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 ## Goals

 1. The first goal of this demonstration is to show that Velociraptor artifacts can implement client-server-client workflow automation, with decision logic being driven by the server-side in order to achieve a more dynamic/flexible and modular system of DFIR data collection.
 This also shows that Velociraptor can support reasonably complex workflows implemented *using only VQL*, rather than having to implement decision logic in an external application that interfaces via the Velociraptor API.
 In a nutshell: client artifacts and server artifacts can dance together.
 Client artifacts don’t have to do all the heavy lifting on their own.
-Server Monitoring artifacts are essentially server-based services that are an underutilised yet powerful component of Velociraptor.
+Server Monitoring artifacts are essentially server-based services that are an underutilized yet powerful component of Velociraptor.

 2. The 2nd goal here is to demonstrate an approach that uses more concise and reusable Velociraptor artifacts.
 This is accomplished in 3 ways: